-From four down, he partnered Henrik Stenson to a famous win over Phil Mickelson and Anthony Kim in a Ryder Cup where he created history as the first European player to qualify without first winning a tournament.
+From four down partnered Henrik Stenson to a famous win over Phil Mickelson and Anthony Kim in a Ryder Cup where he created history as the first European player to qualify without first winning a tournament.